An Introduction to Dynamic Case Management and the AgileApps Cloud

 - Automated rules are needed to ensure that the correct process is applied, both to prevent manual error and to minimize processing time.

-- Each organization has unique requirements, which creates the need for extensive customization of the basic application, in order for it to be generally usable.
+- Each organization has unique requirements, which creates the need for extensive customization of the basic application, for it to be generally usable.

 The case management features application development tools, and customization capabilities of the AgileApps Cloud platform combine to make it possible to develop such an application with greater ease.

-The remaining papers in this series detail the design and development process.
-Use them as a template for applications you can build, and be sure to consult the Support Wiki for more information.
+The remaining articles in this series detail the design and development process.
+Use them as a template for applications you can build and be sure to consult the Support Wiki for more information.